 - Sending organisation: in charge of selecting students/staff and sending them abroad.
-This also includes grant payments (for those in Programme Countries), preparation, monitoring and automatic recognition related to the mobility period. - Receiving organisation: in charge of receiving students/staff from abroad and offering them a study/traineeship programme or a programme of training activities, or benefiting from a teaching activity. - Intermediary organisation: this is an organisation active in the labour market or in the fields of education, training and youth work in a Programme Country.
+These responsabilities also include grant payments (for those participants in EU Member States and third countries associated to the Programme), preparation, monitoring and automatic recognition related to the mobility period. - Receiving organisation: in charge of receiving students/staff from abroad and offering them a study/traineeship programme or a programme of training activities, or benefiting from a teaching activity.
+These responsibilities also include grant payments (to those participants coming from third countries not associated to the Programme), - Intermediary organisation: this is an organisation active in the labour market or in the fields of education, training and youth work in an EU Member State or third country associated to the Programme.
 It may be a member in a mobility consortium, but is not a sending organisation.
 Its role may be to share and facilitate the administrative procedures of the sending higher education institutions and to better match student profiles with the needs of enterprises in case of traineeships and to jointly prepare participants.

-The sending and receiving organisations, together with the students/staff, must have agreed on the activities to be undertaken by the students - in a 'Learning Agreement' - or by staff members - in a 'Mobility Agreement' - prior to the start of the mobility period.
-These agreements define the target learning outcomes for the learning period abroad, specify the formal recognition provisions of each party.
-The rights and obligations are set out in the grant agreement.
+The sending and receiving organisations, together with the students/staff, must have agreed on the activities to be undertaken by the students - in a 'learning agreement' - or by staff members - in a 'mobility agreement' - prior to the start of the mobility period.
+These agreements define the content for the mobility period abroad and specify the formal recognition provisions of each party.
+The rights and obligations are set out in the grant agreement signed between the the beneficiary and the participant.
 When the activity is between two higher education institutions (student mobility for studies including blended mobility, and staff mobility for teaching), an 'inter-institutional agreement' has to be in place between the sending and the receiving institutions before the exchanges can start.